aiven/devportal/docs/platform/howto/move-to-gcp-marketplace-billing.rst

 Create a new account using a Google Cloud Platform Marketplace subscription
 ---------------------------------------------------------------------------

 Follow the steps to :doc:`set up Google Cloud Platform Marketplace for Aiven Services <billing-google-cloud-platform-marketplace-subscription>`.
-This will create a new empty project, which is where your services will be moved to.
+This will create a new account, which is where your project will be moved to.

 Gather the required information
 -------------------------------